system-pclub/GCatch/GCatch/README.md

 12. Directory `tools` contains copies of external packages.

 13. Directory `util` contains utility code shared by different components of GCatch.

+Please refer to the demonstration scripts to figure out how to use GCatch’s code.

+[1] Ziheng Liu, Shuofei Zhu, Boqin Qin, Hao Chen and Linhai Song.
+“Automatically Detecting and Fixing Concurrency Bugs in Go Software Systems.”
+In ASPLOS’2020.